matteocargnelutti/netlify-functions-session-cookie/README.md

 This open-source project is not affiliated with [Netlify](https://www.netlify.com/).

 ### Usage with other AWS Lambda setups
-This library has been built for use with [Netlify Functions](https://docs.netlify.com/functions/build-with-javascript/), but could in theory work with other setups using AWS Lambda functions, depending on how it is configured.
+This library has been built for use with [Netlify Functions](https://docs.netlify.com/functions/build-with-javascript/), but could in theory work with other setups using AWS Lambda functions, depending on configuration specifics.

-At this stage of the project, the focus remains on Netlify Functions.

 [☝️ Back to summary](#summary)